Pawamoy/cookiecutter-pydjama/README.rst

 Projects using this template have these minimal dependencies:

-* Cookiecutter_ - just for creating the project
+* Cookiecutter_ for creating the project
-* Tox_ - for running the tests
+* Tox_ for running the tests
-* Setuptools_ - for building the package, wheels etc.
+* Setuptools_ for building the package, wheels etc.
 * Twine_ to register and upload the code to PyPiTest and PyPi.

 ::